Hisma/cline-rules-workflows/templates/docsite-workspace/workflows/research-and-document.md

 This workflow guides you through researching a technical topic and creating accurate, well-sourced documentation using MCP tools.

 ## Prerequisites
-- Brave Search MCP server configured
+- Brave Search MCP server configured (see [MCP Server Requirements](../global/rules/mcp-server-requirements.md))
-- Puppeteer MCP server configured
+- Puppeteer MCP server configured (for content extraction)
+- Context7 MCP server configured (only needed if researching specific frameworks)
 - Topic or question to research
+- Understanding of your documentation project's standards (see rules files)

 ## Workflow Steps